The wrestling coaches offices are located on the fourth floor of the Malkin Athletic Center at 39 Holyoke St., Cambridge, Mass., (Driving Directions).

-The two-time EIWA Coach of the Year has coached 19 All-American's, including at least one in each of that last seven seasons, and two national champions in Jesse Jantzen '04 and J.P.
-O'Connor '10 during his 18 seasons at the helm of the Crimson.
-Before Weiss took the reins of the program, Harvard boasted just seven All-American's in almost 80 years.
+The two-time EIWA Coach of the Year has mentored two national champions, 17 EIWA champions and 19 All-Americans during his 25 seasons at the helm of the Crimson, creating a culture of excellence never seen before.
+Prior to Weiss' arrival in Cambridge, Harvard boasted just seven All-American's in almost 80 years.

-Harvard extended its streak of producing All-Americans at the NCAA Championships this year when Steven Keith '13 and Walter Peppelman '12-'13 placed eighth at 133 lbs. and 157 lbs., respectively.
-This marked the seventh consecutive season Harvard has produced at least one All-American under Weiss, and the 10th time in the last 11 years.
+Harvard extended its streak of producing All-Americans at the NCAA Championships in 2012 when Steven Keith '13 and Walter Peppelman '12-'13 placed eighth at 133 pounds and 157 pounds, respectively.
+This marked the seventh consecutive season Harvard had produced at least one All-American under Weiss, and the 10th time in the last 11 years.
 Additionally, Peppelman was just the seventh student-athlete in Harvard history to reach the podium in back-to-back years while Keith and Peppelman became the first Crimson teammates to earn a place on the podium at the same tournament since Louis Caputo '09-'10, Max Meltzer '07 and J.P.
 O'Connor '10 did so in 2007.
-Harvard now boasts 27 All-Americans in program history, including 19 under Weiss.

-Two thousand and eight was the third year in a row Harvard had at least one All-American and fourth in the last five seasons.
-J.P.
-O'Connor became the fifth Harvard grappler to All-American for the second time when he finished sixth at the 2008 NCAA Championships.
+The 2008 campaign was the third year in a row Harvard had at least one All-American and fourth in the last five seasons.
+O'Connor became the fifth Harvard grappler to earn All-America accolades for the second time when he finished sixth at the 2008 NCAA Championships.
 The Ivy League Wrestler of the Year was one of two national championship qualifiers from a squad that was plagued with injuries all season long.

-In 2006-07, Weiss led the Crimson to a 22nd-place finish at the NCAA championships, quite a feat when you consider the Crimson were without former All-American Bode Ogunwole and All-American candidate Andrew Flanagan, but did pick up a medal from true freshman J.P.
-O'Connor - one of only two true freshmen to place at the 2007 NCAA Championships.
+In 2006-07, Weiss led the Crimson to a 22nd-place finish at the NCAA Championships, quite a feat when you consider the Crimson were without former All-American Bode Ogunwole and All-America candidate Andrew Flanagan, but did pick up a medal from true freshman O'Connor - one of only two true freshmen to place at the 2007 NCAA Championships.
 Senior Max Meltzer finished eighth at 141 pounds and sophomore Louis Caputo placed seventh to earn All-America nods.

-Prior to his arrival in Cambridge, no Harvard wrestling team had ever won an Eastern Intercollegiate Wrestling Association (EIWA) or Ivy League championship.
+Prior to his arrival in Cambridge, no Harvard wrestling team had ever won an EIWA or Ivy League championship.
 Weiss orchestrated an amazing turnaround, quickly constructing a program whose teams perennially challenge for the top spot in both the Ivy League and EIWA.
 Jesse Jantzen became the first Harvard wrestler to win an NCAA title since 1938 with his victory at 149 pounds in 2004.
 The pinnacle of his work occurred in 2001 when the Crimson captured its first EIWA and Ivy League championships.

 That 2001 championship squad boasted two EIWA individual champions and six NCAA qualifiers, the largest contingent to ever represent Harvard at the event.
 Weiss was honored as EIWA Coach of the Year for the second time in his career after earning Harvard's first such distinction in 1998.
 The 2001 squad was presented with the EIWA Sportsmanship Award and recorded the fourth-highest cumulative GPA in Division I.

-Weiss has guided wrestlers to the NCAA Championships in each of the last 18 seasons, with multiple student-athletes reaching the national meet in 16 of those years.
+Weiss has guided wrestlers to the NCAA Championships in 23 of the last 24 seasons, with multiple student-athletes reaching the national meet in 20 of those years.
 In addition to the six wrestlers who made NCAAs in 2001, Harvard has placed four at the meet seven times under Weiss.
 The Crimson finished 20th as a team at the NCAA meet in 1999, 22nd in 2002, 2004 and 2007, 23rd in 2010, 28th in 2000 and 29th in 1998.

 An important aspect of Weiss' coaching success is his ability to recruit and cultivate talented wrestlers.
-He has seen his efforts pay off, as Harvard wrestlers have been named the Ivy League Rookie of the Year in seven of his 15 years, including the most recent recipient, J.P.
-O'Connor in 2007.
+He has seen his efforts pay off, as Harvard wrestlers have been named the Ivy League Rookie of the Year in seven times, including the most recent recipient, O'Connor in 2007.